Farmed Salmon: Delicious or Destructive

 Salmon farm in Norway (Image by Gerd Meissner from Pixabay)

-The way salmon is farmed is not as different as your typical cow and pig farms, except the fact that the waste from their enclosures bleed into the ocean around them.
-The life of a farm raised salmon begins in freshwater at the juvenile stage.
-Once they are adapted to saltwater conditions, the young adults are transferred to oceanic pens.
-These pens can hold up to 200,000 salmon at a time.
-When these fish are suitable for the market – typically determined by a certain weight – they are starved for a week to empty the digestive system and then slaughtered.
-Salmon, like other farmed fish, are not numbered by the individual, but by the ton.
-In 2019, the global salmon market reached 2.6 million tons and just six years later, it sprung to 3.1 million tons and is only expected to rise.
+The beginning steps in the life of a farmed salmon start in freshwater, where juvenile salmon are raised.
+Saltwater is slowly introduced to the juveniles as they grow.
+Once adapted to saltwater conditions, the young adults are transferred to oceanic pens.
+This is where they survive the rest of their lives.
+When the salmon are a suitable weight for the market, they are starved for a week to empty the digestive system and then slaughtered.
+The slaughtered salmon are not numbered by the individual, but by the ton.
+In 2019, the global salmon market reached 2.6 million tons, and just six years later, it sprang to 3.1 million tons and is only expected to rise.
+The impressive quantity of salmon in the coming years will only lead to an increase in disease spread, microbial resistance, and waste input.

 Production of Farmed Salmon from 2000-2025, measured in thousand metric tons (Chart by T. Ozbun from Statista)

-Salmon in the wild travel thousands of miles throughout their lifetime, while these caged fish live their lives trapped 50 meters wide and 150 meters deep.
-The cramped pens prevent salmon from natural behavior and often spread disease.
-Pathogens formed in the pens are treated with antibiotics which is another problem in itself, contributing to antimicrobial resistance.
-Not only that, but technical mistakes result in thousands of untracked fish escaping into the wild, increasing disease spread to wild fish.
-In 2023, 50,000 salmon escaped into Machias Bay, Maine and possibly impacted their critically endangered wild salmon.
+Salmon in the wild travel thousands of miles throughout their lifetime, while these caged fish live their lives stuck swimming in circles that are 50 meters wide and 150 meters deep.
+The cramped pens prevent salmon from exhibiting their natural behavior and often spread disease.
+Pathogens formed in the pens are treated with antibiotics, which is another problem in itself, contributing to antimicrobial resistance.
+Not only that, but technical mistakes result in thousands of untracked fish escaping into the wild, spreading disease to wild fish.
+In 2023, 50,000 salmon escaped into Machias Bay, Maine, and possibly damaged their critically endangered wild salmon.

-In addition to disease, the rapidly growing salmon also produce feces, and a lot of it.
-In fact, several thousands of fish in the pens can produce one million pounds of waste annually.
-This waste is unregulated and untreated which results in the feces sinking to the ocean floor.
+In addition to disease, the thousands of rapidly growing salmon also produce feces, and a lot of it.
+In fact, several thousand fish in the pens can produce one million pounds of waste annually.
+This waste is unregulated and untreated, which results in the feces sinking to the ocean floor.
 This is where it decomposes to release nitrogen and reduce the amount of dissolved oxygen.
-Without dissolved oxygen, the conditions for fish and other organisms to live get much harsher and can even lead to hypoxia.
-It also creates an environment where toxic algal blooms can occur and wipe out all the fish, plants, and crustaceans.
-While some amount of nitrogen can be beneficial for the marine environment, the sheer amount of waste produced by these farms are extremely harmful to the surrounding ecosystem.
-Ocean farming, along with the warming of our climate, is becoming more destructive by decreasing biodiversity and disrupting whole ecosystems.
+The waste also feeds algae, and too much waste increases populations exponentially.
+The algae use up all the necessary resources and eventually die off.
+Bacteria feed on the dead algae and plants, which use up the remaining dissolved oxygen.
+The increase in algae is known as a toxic algal bloom (Eutrophication).
+Blooms can cause die-off in fish, plants, crustaceans, and ultimately entire ecosystems.
+While some amount of nitrogen can be beneficial for the marine environment, the sheer amount of waste produced by these farms is extremely harmful to the surrounding ecosystem.

 Ducks swimming in an algal bloom (Photo by Liz Harrell on Unsplash)

-To put the problem locally, Maine is a leader in waste production with minimal regulation in place.
+One example of salmon pens disrupting the environment is salmon farming in the state of Maine.
+Maine is a leader in marine waste production with minimal regulation in place.
 The permits for Maine’s pens don’t require companies to track or limit their waste input in the ocean.
-The Department of Natural Resources in Maine is the company that is responsible for renting out locations to place the farms.
-In order to finalize a spot, the environmental conditions are supposed to be a certain way so that the impacts of the farm are few.
-However, The Department is currently failing to choose the right locations, they have approved farms that are too close to each other, in important fishing areas, and shallow water ecosystems in which the waste is more impactful.
+The Department of Marine Resources in Maine is the government office that is responsible for renting out locations to place the farms.
+In order to finalize a spot, the environmental conditions are supposed to be a certain way so that the impacts of the farm are minimized.
+However, the Department is currently failing to choose the right locations; they have approved farms that are too close to each other, in important fishing areas, and shallow water ecosystems in which the waste is more impactful.
 Another Department in Maine, the Department of Environmental Protection, doesn’t set any limits on the pollutants produced by the farms and doesn’t value monitoring how the pollutants affect the surrounding environment.

-If the salmon farming industry is going to continue, it needs to continue their business safely.
-Marine ecosystems, especially in Maine’s waters, will not be able to sustain the amount of waste dumped into the ocean and we could see the loss of plant species like eelgrass, local fish species, and up to entire habitats.
-Fortunately, there are many environmental advocates fighting for the protection of our oceans and standing up against the negligent Departments.
-As advocates ourselves, we can purchase wild salmon instead of farmed, go to protests, sign petitions, and do what we can to serve our part in the Earth’s ecosystem.
+If the salmon farming industry is going to continue, it needs to make changes to their business procedures.
+Marine ecosystems, especially in Maine’s waters, will not be able to sustain the amount of waste dumped into the ocean.
+Loss of crucial plant species like eelgrass, local fish species, and even entire habitats will continue.
+Fortunately, many environmental advocates are fighting for the protection of our oceans and standing up against the negligent Departments.
+As advocates ourselves, we can purchase wild salmon instead of farmed, go to protests, sign petitions, and serve our part in the Earth’s ecosystem.